francisvs56/francisvs56/README.md

-I have spent most of my working time in research and data.
-My background is in Economics and Software Engineering.
+Hello!
+I'm Francis, Data Scientist and Software Developer.
+I have spent most of my working time around research and data.
+Recently I have been spending a lot of time building software applications in React and React Native.

-Currently I am learning about TensorFlow and React Native and am looking forward to mixing both to create a mobile application.
+Currently I am learning about TensorFlow and React Native, looking forward to mixing both to create a great mobile application.

 Feel free to reach out!